whiteyhat/Games/Flappy Crypto/README.md

 happy (push you), angry (kill you).
 Keep safe distance from them!

 There are some collectibles too!
-Coins for points (yellow for 50, pink for 100, red for 500, blue for 1000).
+Coins for points (BTC for 50, LTC for 100, ETH for 500, XMR for 1000).
 Stars for invincibility for a short period.
 Berries spawning clones that'll destroy anything that comes in their way!

 Collisions are not super strict to make the gameplay a little less harder.

-No Libraries/Frameworks used.
-All Custom Code and Custom Physics.

 Hit Enter or Spacebar keys to (re)start the game.